 Some pictures from The Golf Center of Palm Desert (11/22/14):

-After a quick lunch at Port of Subs, I made my way over to my fourth course for the day.
+After a quick lunch, I made my way over to my fourth course for the day.
 There was no stopping me at this point…

 Date Palm Country Club • Cathedral City, CA • 11/22/14